 Emotion.
 It's a critical business component that's often overlooked or avoided altogether, yet it's actually the driving force behind all other aspects of business including productivity, revenue, and innovation.
 And it's time for leaders to embrace it.

-I was recently discussing a project with Tom, our EVP of Learning.
+I was recently discussing a project with a fellow member of our team.
 After our initial conversation, he asked me, "How are you?"

 "I'm fine," I responded.

 He continued to probe.
 "How are you feeling?"

 Oh, I thought.
 That's a different answer.
 I realized right then and there that I wasn't feeling so great emotionally.
 I was exhausted and overwhelmed.
 I consider myself a pretty self-aware person, yet to suddenly turn the dial from discussing the project to checking in with my own emotions was an uncomfortable transition.

 For anyone who's human, it's common to become so focused on the task at hand that we forget to check in with not only our heads, but our hearts as well.
 It's in the moments when we pause to notice how we feel and how others feel, and actually share these feelings with each other, that we strengthen our relationships.
 This is what builds the emotional capital we need for success.